alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 they will normally use one of Chrome, Safari, or Firefox, and they'll be solving from a laptop-sized or monitor-sized screen.

 The key word here is *most*.
-Each accessiblity issue will always affect a minority of your users, but there are a lot of different minorities.
+Accessibility issues will always affect a minority of your users, but there are a lot of minorities.
 If you want more people to solve your puzzlehunt, you'll need to be inclusive when possible.